conrad-vanl/rey/README.md

 ## Features:

 - Allows full-access to Rebound.js's Spring methods
-- declaratively setup transition states (or don't...see Chat Heads)
+- Ability to define transition states outside of component
 - easy integration with React's built-in TransitionGroup (demo to come)
 - "chain" springs to another, so they follow each other (see the Chat Heads example)
 - create a dynamic list of springs (ex: You have a `PostList` component and want a spring for every `Post`) (see the Chat Heads example)